Position: Prop forward

 Wigan Debut: vs Wakefield Trinity (H), prop forward (sub), won 46-16 at DW Stadium, 18/07/19

-A 19-year-old prop forward who was born in Sofia, Bulgaria before growing up in Wigan to later join the Club’s Academy where he would progress to make his professional debut.
+A 19-year-old prop forward who was born in Sofia, Bulgaria before growing up in Wigan to later join the Club’s Academy where he would progress to the first team.

 - Born as Joseph Ethan Havard, his name is part of a family tradition, as his father is called Joseph Kieron Havard and his grandad is called Joseph Brian Havard.